-- Complete a data breach report form (which can be obtained from [DETAILS]); - Email the completed form to office@beam.bardaglea.org.uk
+- Complete a data breach report form; - Email the completed form to office@beam.bardaglea.org.uk

 Where appropriate, you should liaise with your line manager about completion of the data report form.
 Breach reporting is encouraged throughout the School and staff are expected to seek advice if they are unsure as to whether the breach should be reported and/or could result in a risk to the rights and freedom of individuals.
 They can seek advice from their Headteacher, Miss Whittington or the DPO.